Eco tips for your kitchen - 10 top tips

-Our grannies use to use dish soaps for their sinks but they have all but disappeared from the market but we have recently released a dish soap that is 100% natural and made in NZ.
+Our grannies used to use dish soaps for their sinks but they have almost all disappeared from the market.
+We have recently released a dish soap that is 100% natural and made in NZ.
 The benefit of a dish soap is that you are saving over 6 plastic bottles.

-If you are already using a liquid dish soap and do not wish to change to a soap at least use a refillery to refile you bottle.
+If you are already using a Liquid dish soap and do not wish to change to a soap at least use a refillery to refill your bottle.
 There are plenty of eco cleaning brands on the market to refill with.
-However a dish soap or liquid can not be used in a dishwashing machine.
+Remember dish soap or liquid can not be used in a dishwashing machine.
 However there are plenty of brands that offer eco friendly tablets.

 5 Bench top cleaners